commonhaus/foundation/agreements/project-contribution/terms-and-conditions.md

 These identifiers must meet the Sponsor’s quality and trademark standards and be approved before use.
 Once approved, these identifiers will be added to the Sponsor’s [Trademark List][trademarks], with all goodwill benefiting the Sponsor.

+Trademark-related costs, including registration, renewal, and protection, are project expenses.
+Projects are expected to help ensure there are sufficient funds to maintain any registered trademarks associated with their work.
+These costs are normally paid from the Project’s restricted fund or by sponsors.
+All trademark-related legal work must be coordinated through CF’s designated contacts.
+Details are provided in the [Trademark Management and Costs Policy](../policies/trademark-management-costs.md).

 ## Financial Management

 The Sponsor will manage funds on behalf of the Project in compliance with its tax-exempt status (501(c)(6)).